Dr. Felisa V. Reynolds

 Assistant Professor of French and Italian

-FRENCH and ITALIAN; Affilited Faculty of Latin American and Caribbean Studies
+FRENCH and ITALIAN; Affilited Faculty of Center for Latin American and Caribbean Studies

 African American Studies